 Acorns is the modern and digital version of your piggy bank, which sweeps the change from your linked account into your Acorns account.
 With that feature, you can automatically do investments daily, weekly, and even monthly.
-One-time deposits are also possible using this feature which saves you a lot of time and effort.
+One-time deposits are also possible using this feature, saving you a lot of time and effort.

 If you want to set the feature to multipliers, you can double or triple the change on your purchases and invest.
-Other than that, you can also tell Acorns to invest a quarter, 50 cents, 75 cents, or even a dollar when a purchase comes to an even dollar amount.
+You can also tell Acorns to invest a quarter, 50 cents, 75 cents, or even a dollar when a purchase comes to an even dollar amount.
 Pretty flexible!